0xmaximus/Galaxy-Bugbounty-Checklist/README.md

 # Notes

-- Try to make best BugBounty Checklist.
+- Try to make best Bug Bounty Checklist.
 - All checklists come with references.
 - Feel free to contact me maximus0xday [at] gmail if you have any question.